fossabot/raccoon-siem/README.md

 * Distributing configuration changes
 * Other IPC tasks

 Currently, Raccoon is using [NATS](https://nats.io/) to provide bus functionality.

+*Development status: third-party product.*

 ### Active lists storage
 Active lists storage is an executable which is responsible for:
 * Providing active lists operations
 * Persisting and expiration of active list records

-Currently, Raccoon is using [Redis](https://redis.io/) to provide active lists functionality..
+Currently, Raccoon is using [Redis](https://redis.io/) to provide active lists functionality.

+*Development status: third-party product.*

 ### Event storage
 Event storage is an executable which is responsible for: